marijnh/Eloquent-JavaScript/04_data.md

           "beer"], true);
 ```

-Once he has enough data points, he intends to use statistics to find
+Once he has enough data points, Jacques intends to use statistics to
-out which of these events may be related to the squirrelifications.
+find out which of these events may be related to the
+squirrelifications.

 {{index correlation}}

 _Correlation_ is a measure of ((dependence)) between statistical
 variables.
 A statistical variable is not quite the same as a
 programming variable.
 In statistics you typically have a set of
-_measurements_, and each variable was measured for every measurement.
+_measurements_, and each variable is measured for every measurement.
 Correlation between variables is usually expressed as a value that
 ranges from -1 to 1.
 Zero correlation means the variables are not
 related, whereas a correlation of one indicates that the two are